shopware/docs/guides/plugins/apps/starter/product-translator.md

 {% endcode %}

-The request contains a criteria that fetches a the product for which we received the event `'ids' => [$id]` and all translations and their associated languages `'associations' => 'language'`.
+The request contains a criteria that fetches the product for which we received the event `'ids' => [$id]` and all translations and their associated languages `'associations' => 'language'`.
 Now we can retrieve the english description from the API response:

 {% code title="src/Controller/ProductController.php" %}